openci/conjunction/README.md

 Conjunction is pretty simple.

-1. Upon successful pipeline completion, an upstream project sends its status to Conjunction.
+1. **Upstream build reports success** - Upon successful pipeline completion, an upstream project sends its status to Conjunction.
-2. Conjunction sends a notification to each project that is depending on the upstream project.
+2. **Conjunction notifies dependencies** - Conjunction sends a notification to each project that is depending on the upstream project.
-3. When a dependent project's build has finished, it reports back to Conjunction its status.
+3. **Dependencies report back status** - When a dependent project's build has finished, it reports back to Conjunction its status.

 ## What do the data structures look like?